We're here if you need help

 Protecting your RealVNC account¶

-We recommend turning on 2-step verification on the Security page of your RealVNC account.
-You’ll need a convenient mobile device hosting Google Authenticator or a similar TOTP-generating app.
+We recommend everyone turns on 2-step verification for their RealVNC account by signing in online and navigating to the Security page.
+You’ll need a convenient mobile device hosting Authy or a similar TOTP-generating app.

-You’ll then enter a unique TOTP code in addition to your account email and password every time you:
+You’ll then have to enter a unique TOTP code in addition to your account email and password every time you:

 - Sign in to your account online.

-- Sign in to VNC Server desk-side in order to apply your subscription to a remote computer.
+- Sign in to VNC Server desk-side in order to license it.

 - Sign in to VNC Viewer in order to discover team computers and sync your address book.